 The increase in disk drive capacities

-In 2014 we are now using 4TB capacity disk drives with 5TB arriving in the coming months.
-So if we have a 16 bay chassis this can now hold 80TB!
-Within the next year 8TB and 10TB drives will arrive, the issue with these increased capacities is how to back it up and more importantly restore.
+In 2018 we are now using 12TB capacity disk drives with 20TB arriving in 2020.
+So if we have a 16 bay chassis this can now hold 192TB!
+With increasing drive capacities the issue with these increased capacities is how to back it up and more importantly restore.

 The choices available are as follows:

 - Backup continuously using disk to disk or disk to tape solutions.